DamoM73/turtle_vid_tute/lesson_3.md

 >   - `d = 30` &rarr; bad
 >   - `degrees = 30` &rarr; better
 >   - `degrees_celsius = 30` &rarr; best
-> - Use snake case in multiple word names:
+> - Use snake case for multiple word names:
 >   - replace the spaces with the `_` character
 >   - only use lower case letters
 > - CAPTIALIZE names of constants (variables whose value will not change)